-query is a FindQuery object. find_nodes () is the entry point when browsing the metrics tree.
+query is a FindQuery object. find_nodes() is the entry point when browsing the metrics tree.
 It must yield leaf or branch nodes matching the query:

-''' from graphite.node import LeafNode, BranchNode from graphite.finders.utils import BaseFinder
+''' from graphite.node import LeafNode, BranchNode

-class CustomFinder(BaseFinder):
+class CustomFinder(object):

 def find_nodes(self, query):

 find some paths matching the query, then yield them

 for path in matches:

 if is_branch(path):

 yield BranchNode(path)

 if is_leaf(path):

 yield LeafNode(path, CustomReader(path))

 '''